MNA 2022 Fall Education Day

 About the presenters

-Session Objectives
+KEY Objectives

-Session Outcome
+ACTIVITY Outcome

 Successful Completion Criteria

-1. Attend live presentation in its entirety
+1. Attend the full four-hour presentations in their entirety

-2. Successfully complete post session evaluation
+2. Successfully complete post session evaluation for the entire presentation

-Contact Hours: 2
+Contact Hours: 4

 Relevant Financial Relationship and Commercial Interest – Disclaimer